-SFA has replaced AVA as the national body that officially regulates GE crop market access in Singapore.
+SFA has replaced the Agri-Food and Veterinary Authority (AVA) as the national body that officially regulates GE crop market access in Singapore.
 This occurred in April 2019, when AVA was restructured into two separate agencies: SFA, which now exclusively manages food security and food safety matters, and the Animal Veterinarian Services, which manages all non-food plant and animal matters.

-The multi-agency Genetic Modification Advisory Committee (GMAC) was established under the country's Ministry of Trade and Industry in 1999 to provide science-based advice on the research, development, production, release, use, and handling of GE events in Singapore.
+The multi-agency Genetic Modification Advisory Committee (GMAC) was established under the country's Ministry of Trade and Industry in 1999 to provide science-based advice on the research, development, production, release, use, and handling of GE products in Singapore.
 GMAC's objective is to "ensure public safety while maintaining an environment that is conducive for commercial exploitation of GE products".
 As an advisory committee, GMAC works closely with other national bodies and the regulatory agencies, particularly SFA and the Ministry of Health (MOH).
-GMAC published Guidelines on the Release of Agriculture-Related "GMOs" (1999) and Biosafety Guidelines for Research on "GMOs" (2006, revised in 2008 and January 2013).
-Also, GMAC endorsed as a separate Annex on their website, the document Risk Assessment of Stacked Events (2016).
-As a non-regulatory committee, GMAC's guidelines are not legally binding, and SFA gives final approval.
+GMAC published Guidelines on the Release of Agriculture-Related "GMOS" (1999) and Biosafety Guidelines for Research on "GMOS" (2006, revised in July 2020).
+GMAC also endorsed as a separate Annex on their website, the document Risk Assessment of Stacked Events in 2016 (revised in August 2020; please see Stacked or Pyramided Event Approvals Section below).
+As a nonregulatory committee, GMAC's guidelines are not legally binding, and SFA gives final approval.

-GMAC's Guidelines on the Release of Agriculture-Related "GMOs" provide a common framework to assess risks of agriculture-related GE products to human health and environment and approval mechanisms for their release in Singapore.
+GMAC's Guidelines on the Release of Agriculture-Related "GMOs" provide a common framework to assess risks of agriculture-related GE products to human health and environment, and approval mechanisms for their release in Singapore.
 Under the guidelines, a proposal has to be submitted to GMAC and its subcommittees (please see details below).
-Collectively, they will review the application, including an examination of the GE product's origin, the experimental procedures used in its development and the methods used to prove it is safe for consumption.
+Collectively, they will review the application, including an examination of the GE product's origin, the experimental procedures used in its development, and the methods used to prove it is safe for consumption.
 Following the review process, GMAC decides whether or not to endorse the application.
 GMAC's decision is then forwarded to SFA, which determines final regulatory approval.

 GMAC's members are from local regulatory agencies and academic institutions, and they serve on a voluntary basis.
 The GMAC Main Committee is currently chaired by Professor Prakash Kumar from the National University of Singapore.
-The other members come from 12 agencies/institutions, including SFA, MOH, the Ministry of Manpower, the National Institute of Education International, the Nanyang Technological University and the Consumer Association of Singapore (CASE).
-Please click here for more information on GMAC and the list of current GMAC Main Committee members.
+The other members come from 13 agencies/institutions, including SFA, MOH, the Ministry of Manpower, the National Institute of Education International, and the Nanyang Technological University.
+Please click here for more information on GMAC and the full list of current GMAC Main Committee members.